-Homepage > Journal > What is Flat Design?
+Homepage > Journal > What is flat design?

 Journal

-What is Flat Design?
+What is flat design?

 How you like that:

-It has its supporters and critics (such as researchers and authors associated with the Nielsen Norman Group).
+This design style has its supporters and critics (such as researchers and authors associated with the Nielsen Norman Group).

-Some praise its well-understood simplicity, which supports enhancing usability and offering a very positive User Experience, while others see this approach to interface design as just a temporary trend.
+Some praise its well-understood simplicity, which supports enhancing usability and offering a very positive user experience, while others see this approach to interface design as just a temporary trend.

-Supporters of Flat Design appreciate its elegance.
+Supporters of flat design appreciate its elegance.
 Critics would like to abandon it because they see it as a boring convention that limits the imagination and results in unusual graphic and aesthetic monotony.

-Perhaps the strongest critical argument against Flat Design is that it harms usability.
+Perhaps the strongest critical argument against flat design is that it harms usability.

-Today, Flat Design sets standards, creates conventions, and serves to improve the experience (User Experience) and usability.
+Today, flat design sets standards, creates conventions, and serves to improve the experience (user experience) and usability.
 It is expanding and entering new stages of development (Flat Design 2.0).

-Where did Flat Design come from, and what problems was it the answer to?
+Where did flat design come from, and what problems was it the answer to?
 What role does it play in application design, and where does its greatest strength lie?

-What are the disadvantages and limitations of Flat Design?
-What is Flat Design?
-Material Design vs. Flat Design – how do these approaches differ?
+Material Design vs. Flat Design — how do these approaches differ?

 Alright, let's get started.
 As always, it would be our pleasure if you would take a few minutes to read our article.